Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 18:43: Born of one’s own nature, the divine services of a ksatriya are heroism, vigor, fortitude, skillfulness in battle, refusal to retreat, generosity, and natural leadership ability.

 18:44: Born according to his nature, the divine services of a vaishya are agriculture, cow herding, and economics, while the divine services of a sudra, born of his own nature, are service to others.
+18:45: When each person is devoted to their own proper activities, everyone achieves perfection.
+This is how, when engaged in one’s personal divine service, perfection is achieved.

 18:46: By worshiping God, from Whom all living beings emanate, and by Whom all this is pervaded, one achieves perfection by performing personal divine service.

-O child of Kunti, one’s natural service should not be for-saken, even if deemed deficient, for all undertakings are enveloped with fault as fire is with smoke.
+O child of Kunti, one’s natural service should not be forsaken, even if deemed deficient, for all undertakings are enveloped with fault as fire is with smoke.

-18:51 - 53: Resolutely yoked with pure intelligence, regulating the sense objects such as sound, forsaking attachment, and hatred; Abiding in solitude, eating little, with speech, body, and mind restrained, always yoked in meditation, and taking refuge in detachment; abandoning false ego, false strength, false pride, desire, anger, and extortion, devoid of possessiveness and peaceful, one is eligible for rapport with Brahman.
+18:51 - 53: Resolutely yoked with pure intelligence, regulating the sense objects such as sound, forsaking attachment, and hatred; abiding in solitude, eating little, with speech, body, and mind restrained, always yoked in meditation, and taking refuge in detachment; abandoning false ego, false strength, false pride, desire, anger, and extortion, devoid of possessiveness and peaceful, one is eligible for rapport with Brahman.

 18:54: Being in concordance with Brahman, clear-minded, neither lamenting nor desiring and being equipoise toward all living beings, one attains the highest devotion to Me.